 A recent television ad campaign by Time To Change has gone some way to persuading people to end mental health discrimination, but there is always more that can be done.

 For me, as someone affected by both Generalised Anxiety Disorder and depression, any opportunity to raise awareness of mental illness in a positive way is definitely a good thing.
+In the US, cannabis is proving to be a popular solution (Area 52 vape cartridges intrigue me!), but sadly it’s a solution that’s not yet legal here.
+We do have the option of CBD oils though, which can offer some of the same benefits as THC, just with a milder effect.

 The Depressed Cake Shop, open for one day only on Saturday, August 17th in the Bearpit, is an initiative that aims to get Bristolians talking about mental health: raising awareness of how common issues such as depression are, all while providing the people of Bristol with cakes and sweet treats and raising money for mental health charity Rethink.